VicD1999/tsf/README.md

 # TO DO

 - Train model (LSTM OK)
-- Classic Encoder => Decoder RNN architecture
+- Classic Encoder => Decoder RNN architecture (OK)
-- RNN with attention (Nearby OK)
+- RNN with attention (Nearby OK: missing parallelization of the attn mechanism to speed up the training)
-- Transformers
+- Transformers (In progress)
-- Initialization of the weights of the RNNs
+- Initialization of the weights of the RNNs (Test)
 - Teacher training
 - Make a toy example to test the architectures